-In the event of an Incident resulting in injury to a child/youth requiring medical treatment, the CYS Services staff will immediately contact emergency services followed by notification of the Parents/Guardian.
-CYS Services personnel or FCC Providers will accompany the child/youth immediately to the nearest emergency room by ambulance.
-The staff or provider will remain with the child/youth until the parent/Guardian arrives at the emergency room.
+In the event of an Incident resulting in injury to a child/youth requiring medical treatment, the CYS staff will immediately contact emergency services followed by notification of the parents/guardian.
+CYS personnel will accompany the child/youth immediately to the nearest emergency room by ambulance.
+The staff or provider will remain with the child/youth until the parent/guardian arrives at the emergency room.
 Incidents resulting in minor injuries that do not result in emergencies personnel being notified, will be treated with upmost care.
-Basic first aid will be applied when needed and Parent/Guardian will be notified of incident.
+Basic first aid will be applied when needed and parent/guardian will be notified of incident.

-CYS Services policy requires written incident/accident reports for falls, scratches, bruises, bites and scrapes that occur while your child/youth is in our care to include emergency situations.
+CYS policy requires written incident/accident reports for falls, scratches, bruises, bites and scrapes that occur while your child/youth is in the program's care to include emergency situations.
 Parents/guardians will be informed of the incident/accident and will be asked to sign the report.
-All reports are kept in the child's/youth's folder and child abuse allegations are reported to higher headquarters.
+All reports are kept in the child/youth's folder and child abuse allegations are reported to higher headquarters.